County Manager Form of Government

 At the heart of this system lies the Board of Supervisors, an elected body composed of five representatives, one coming from each of the county’s five magisterial districts: Brookland, Fairfield, Three Chopt, Tuckahoe, and Varina.
 The Board’s powers as the policymaking body of the county are specified in state law under the section detailing the county manager form of government and county organization (Section 15.2-600 through Section 15.2-642).
 These powers include the adoption of ordinances, resolutions, and motions.
 For certain actions, however, such as amending the Code of the County of Henrico, borrowing money, or levying a tax, the Board must adopt an ordinance.

 What distinguishes the county manager form of government from other forms of local government is the role assigned to the county manager.
 The county manager is appointed by the Board as the administrative head of the county government and is responsible for the County’s general government operations.
 Throughout Henrico’s history, the position of county manager has provided a remarkable amount of stability to government operations; in the eighty years since the switch to a county manager form of government in 1934, only eight individuals have served Henrico as county manager.
 The position’s official duties include: carrying out the policies determined by the Board of Supervisors, coordinating the business affairs of the County through administrative procedures, and overseeing the day-to-day operations of the County.
 Additionally, the county manager serves as the Director for Public Safety and determines and fixes the salaries of all Henrico general government employees, within the parameters set by the County pay and classification plan.
-A photo gallery of all of Henrico’s past county managers can be found here.
+View the photo gallery of all of Henrico’s past county managers.

 The county manager form of government also provides for the grouping and consolidation of different administrative functions into departments and agencies.
 Examples of Henrico’s departments include: Fire, Police, Planning, Public Works, and Recreation and Parks.
 The county manager is responsible for appointing the heads of all of the county government departments, with the exception of the constitutional offices of the Clerk of the Circuit Court, Commonwealth’s Attorney, and Sheriff.
 These constitutional offices are decided by public election.
 Furthermore, under the county manager form of government, the constitutional offices of treasurer and commissioner of the revenue do not exist; rather, those functions are combined into a Department of Finance, which is led by an appointed Director of Finance.